 Strategic Coastal Monitoring Programme

 The survey work involves measuring the height and material on the beach and seabed in an organised way to meet the needs of coastal engineering and management.
-The area of coastline covered by Coastal Partners extends from Havant to Southampton Water, and also includes Hayling Island, Portsmouth, Gosport and Fareham coastlines.
+The area of coastline covered by Coastal Partners extends from Havant to Southampton Water, and includes Hayling Island, Portsmouth, Gosport and Fareham coastlines.

 The programme aims to meet the needs of strategic beach management through: